richtastic/ff/src/3DR/wiki/app.md

 APP TODO:

+- experiment with F-line transfer between images to find location of 3rd point (w/o needing P)

+--- is there a way to calculate RELATIVE errors in GD, not requiring absolute initialization?
+	-

+- incremental BA vs some sort of grouping method vs global quasi-local-global-grouping
+		- want to be able to add additional cameras ad hoc

+	- initial positions/orientations are estimated based on weighted-averaging of  2-pair estimates
+	- iterate:
+		- A) pick random pair (w/ connection) & optimize
+		- B) pick random single camera & optimize against all other connected cameras
+		- allow for dropping / adding points
+		=> first final 3DR
+	- add a new view = estimate positions/orientations & repeat iteration with new view

+- combining normal dist of camera positions / orientations
+- graph combining error to final stable system
+	-> markov states?
+	-> GRAPH BASED SLAM

+- tracked features across multiple
+	- determine closest cameras (range of view / overlap)

+- 3+ combining seems to have underlying flaw

+- choose best cornerness point when picking probing points

+- how to combine multiple poses into initial guess ?
+	- incremetnal?
+	- all-at-once?

+- 'representative' graphs for reducing optimization of 'finer' positions till later
+	- combine 'redundant' views

+- should optimization happen using E points and not F points?

+- speed up searching
+	-> add pairs
+		-> P3D.connect
+	-> get added list for view i + j
+		-> if item still has a point2D w/ point3D @ view j
+			-> add neighbors to search queue
+	-> search neighbors

+- do final BUNDLE ADJUST

+- RANSAC PLOT LIKLIHOOD OF GETTING A NEW MATCH (log ) and quit if very non likely (wasted iterations)

+- use output of lowe-res solution (matches & Ps) as input to nex (x2) higher resolution
+-

 - MAYBE TRY NEW DATA SET ?
 - camera location should be some % based on all relative estimations, not just offset from 0th camerat